 Questions: Identify all partnering agencies including name, address, and contact information.
-In the Narrative section, indicate any combined planning or training with partnering agencies with respect to the selected Government Owned Critical Infrastructure/ Mass Gathering or Special Event Site.
-Also include estimated response times to the Government Owned Critical Infrastructure/ Mass Gathering or Special Event Site agencies already own that facilitate protection/response capabilities at the Government Owned Critical Infrastructure/ Mass Gathering or Special Event Site.
-Briefly indicate equipment that partnering agencies do NOT have that hinder prevention/response capabilities at the Government Owned Critical Infrastructure/ Mass Gathering or Special Event Site.
-Indicate, as clearly as possible, how the overall capability of partnering agencies will be enhanced by requested goods/services.
+In the Narrative section, indicate 1) any combined planning or training with partnering agencies with respect to the selected site; 2) the estimated response times to the selected site by the partner agencies; 3) the equipment that partnering agencies already own that facilitate protection/response capabilities at the site; 4) the equipment that partnering agencies do NOT have that hinder prevention/response capabilities at the site; and 5) how the overall capability of partnering agencies will be enhanced by the requested goods/services.